WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 ### macOS

-For macOS, you'll first need to install Brew, if you don't already have it:
+For macOS, you'll first need to install [Brew](https://brew.sh/), if you don't already have it.
+Once brew is installed, you can use it install dfu-util:

- 1. Install [Brew](https://brew.sh/) if it isn't installed already.
- * Open the terminal.
+ 1. Open the terminal.
- * Install _dfu-util_ by executing the command:
+ * Execute the following command:

    ```bash
    brew install dfu-util